-The city manager or county manager heads the administration, generally for a period of seven years, and has a number of responsibilities related to the internal management of the local authority and to the implementation of policy.
+The city manager or county manager heads

+the administration, generally for a period of seven years, and has a number of responsibilities related to the internal management of the local authority and to the implementation of policy.
 In particular, he/she exercises and oversees executive functions such as staff management, public agreements, revenue collection, planning permissions and housing allocations.

-The mayor or chairperson of the council is the ceremonial head.
-He/she is elected each year by and from among council members.
-The mayor or chairperson chairs council meetings and represents the city or county.
+The mayor or chairperson of the council is the ceremonial head of the local authority.
+He/ she is elected each year by and among council members.
+The mayor or chairperson presides over council meetings and represents the city or county.

 - Urban planning

-- ▶ Road infrastructure
+- Road infrastructure

 - Water supply and treatment

 - Waste management and environment

 - Housing

-- ▶ Fire services and civil defence
+- Fire services and civil defence

 - Libraries

 - Local arts, culture and leisure facilities

 - Coordination of public services across different agencies operating locally

-Note: The intermediary authority level in Ireland is composed of five city councils and 29 county councils.
-These are considered as the primary units of local government in Ireland and, between them, cover the entire area and population of the country.
+Note: The city and county councils are considered as the primary units of local government in Ireland and, between them, cover the entire area and population of the country.
 Each county has a least one council, although Dublin County, for example, has a total of three councils, on top of a city council.